 May I visit the Foundation and present my project and organization?

-- All application received on September 1st, will be put on a waiting list, according to the date of reception.
+- Ideas and project funding applications submitted after the September 2nd deadline will be placed on a waiting list according to the date of submission.

 What are we looking for in a grant application?
 What are our criteria?